 You can't help but notice the painting of the exotic dancer "Fatima" up on the wall to your right as you enter.
 Very popular - she was memorialized in this art-work.

 But in all the scuffles through the wild west years - you'll see there are six bullet holes piercing the canvas!
 The bullet holes from back in the day are pointed out on tours.
 You'll be enraptured, listening to that story - as well as others!

-Check out the original bar, it's still right here!
+See the original bar, it's still right here!
 It came a long way to arrive safely.
 The gambling area was there, too - right where you stand in the Bird Cage Theatre Saloon.
 Although billed as a "Variety Theater" the Bird Cage incorporated the typical old west type of saloon and Gambling Entertainment to draw in local "sporting men."

 This was the area of enticement to assist you in giving up some of your hard-earned funds.
 The women employed there helped you decide on the entertainment you'd like.
 Have a drink, she'd drink along with you (really hers was tea!).
 Want to play some poker, or the more popular Faro?
 You'd be encouraged to the Bird Cage Theater's card tables.

 See many interesting items in this room, including the original staircase to access the "bird cages."
 Eventually you can move along into the main hall.1